 While writing about the CTI All-Stars LiveCTI All-Stars Live, I was reminded that it wasn’t just a great album, and it won the Grammy award for Getz/Gilberto.
 No, it was relentless touring that supported and sold the album and made it what it was in 1964.
 In an informal count, I found some 148 concerts from May all the way through December.
 Perhaps the most significant appearance was at the New Port Jazz Festival in 1964, on July 3rd.
 An unofficial CD of this performance has been released in Europe and Japan, also with Chet Baker guesting on 3-tracks.Stan Getz & Guests Featuring Astrud Gilberto & Chet Baker – Live At Newport 1964

 The tour took them across the USA, Canada, Honolulu, often on multi-night residencies, for 3-nights in Cincinnati in November, or 6-nights in Connecticut, or two performances per day including an early evening matinee and a later performance.
-Amazingly, many of these performances were “with” another act, Tony Bennett, The Kington Trio, The Four Amigos, especially Hawaii, where they were “a feature on the Kingston Trio program.”Honolulu Star-Bulletin (Honolulu, Hawaii), 13th Sep 1964, Page 13
+Amazingly, many of these performances Stan Getz Quartet and Astrud Gilberto were a support act, Tony Bennett, The Kinsgton Trio, The Four Amigos, especially Hawaii, where they were “a feature on the Kingston Trio program.”Honolulu Star-Bulletin (Honolulu, Hawaii), 13th Sep 1964, Page 13

 Their film debut came in the opening scene of “Get Yourself A College Girl” which was being shown nationally and heavily promoted.
 The film was also shown in Australia, New Zealand and the UK.
-I’d never heard of, or seen the film until I started researching about Jimmy Smith.
+I’d never heard of, or seen the film until I started researching about Jimmy Smith, who was also in the film.
 I’ll be writing about this in more detail in an upcoming post about Jimmy Smith.
 In the meantime, press play, enjoy.

 Astrud Gilberto and the Kitchen Story